Majed-MD-AI/ATLAS-ICU-Deterioration-Prediction/README.md

-# ATLAS — Clinical AI for Early Patient Deterioration
+## 🧠 ATLAS — Clinical AI for Early Patient Deterioration

-ATLAS is a clinical AI prototype designed to explore early detection of patient deterioration in critical care settings using interpretable machine learning and simple clinical features.
+ATLAS is a clinical AI prototype focused on early detection of patient deterioration in ICU settings.

-Rather than focusing solely on model performance, this project emphasizes clinical reasoning, data limitations, and real-world applicability of AI systems in healthcare.
+This project is designed from a clinician's perspective, emphasizing:
+- Interpretability over black-box performance
+- Clinical reasoning over pure metrics
+- Real-world applicability over idealized results

+Rather than optimizing for accuracy alone, ATLAS explores how machine learning can support meaningful clinical decision-making.

 ---

-## 🧠 Motivation

-During clinical practice in emergency and ICU settings, early signs of patient deterioration are often present but not systematically utilized.

-This project was built to explore how machine learning can assist in identifying these early warning signals and support clinical decision-making.
+## 🚀 Current Version

+ATLAS v0.3 — includes:
+- Feature engineering from vital signs (HR, SBP, SpO2)
+- Clinical trend-based features
+- Identification and handling of data leakage
+- Baseline logistic regression model

 ---

-## ⚙️ Project Overview
+## 📊 Project Overview

-This prototype uses a small subset of clinical data (MIMIC-IV demo) and focuses on:

-- Vital signs (HR, SBP, SpO2, RR)
-- Derived features (Shock Index, Oxygen-related indicators)
-- Simple baseline models:
-  - Logistic Regression
-  - Random Forest

-The goal is to simulate a clinical early warning system, not just a prediction model.
+This project explores how machine learning can be applied to detect early warning signs of patient deterioration in critical care settings.

+The current version focuses on building a simple, interpretable baseline model using limited clinical features, while highlighting key challenges such as data leakage and small dataset limitations.

 ---

-## 📊 Key Results & Observations

-- Initial experiments produced artificially high performance (accuracy ≈ 1.0)
-- Investigation revealed data leakage due to improper feature construction

-⚠️ This was a critical turning point in the project.

-After correcting for leakage:

-- Model performance dropped to more realistic levels (~0.7 accuracy)
-- Positive class detection remained limited due to severe class imbalance
+## 🏥 Clinical Perspective

+In real-world ICU environments, early detection of deterioration can significantly impact patient outcomes.

+This project reflects a simplified version of a larger vision:
+Building intelligent systems that assist clinicians in making faster, safer, and more informed decisions.

 ---

-## ⚠️ Limitations
+## ⚙️ Implementation

-This project intentionally highlights real-world challenges:

-- Small dataset (MIMIC demo)
-- Severe class imbalance
+The workflow includes:
+- Data preparation using pandas
+- Feature engineering from vital signs
+- Train-test split
+- Model training using logistic regression
-- Limited generalizability
+- Performance evaluation
-- Simplified feature set

-These limitations are part of the learning process, not just constraints.

 ---

-## 🧪 Clinical Perspective

-In real ICU environments, early detection of deterioration can significantly impact patient outcomes.

-ATLAS reflects an early-stage attempt to bridge the gap between:

-- Data availability
-- Clinical usability
-- Decision support systems
+## 📈 Results

+- Initial accuracy reached artificially high levels due to data leakage
+- After fixing leakage, performance dropped to more realistic levels (~0.7 accuracy)
+- Model behavior became more aligned with clinical expectations

 ---

-## 🚀 Future Directions

-This project is part of a broader vision to develop clinically integrated AI systems.

-Next steps may include:

-- Incorporating time-series modeling
-- Using larger real-world datasets
-- Improving feature engineering (labs, trends)
-- Designing actionable risk scoring systems
-- Moving toward real clinical deployment
+## ⚠️ Data Leakage (Critical Finding)

+The initial model achieved extremely high accuracy (~1.0), which appeared unrealistic.

+Upon investigation, it was found that the outcome variable was indirectly derived from one of the input features (shock index), leading to data leakage.

+This highlighted the importance of proper outcome definition and strict separation between features and labels in clinical machine learning tasks.

 ---

+## 💡 Key Insight

+This was a critical learning point:

+> Building clinical AI systems is not just about model performance.
+> It requires careful understanding of data, feature construction, and clinical reasoning.

+This experience highlights the importance of validating assumptions and avoiding misleading results in healthcare applications.

+---

+## 🔄 Next Step

+Replace the temporary leakage-based outcome with a real clinical endpoint (e.g., mortality or deterioration event), then retrain the ATLAS feature-based model.

+---

-## 🛠️ Tech Stack
+## 🧪 Tech Stack

 - Python
-- Pandas
+- pandas
-- Scikit-learn
+- scikit-learn
 - Jupyter Notebook

 ---

 ## ▶️ How to Run

-1. Open the notebook:
+1. Open the notebook
-2. 2.
-Run all cells
+2. Run all cells

 ---

-## 👨‍⚕️ Author
+## 👤 Author

 Majed Hamad
 Medical Doctor transitioning into Clinical AI